-You will usually be able to go home a few hours after the injection and in some cases much sooner, depending on how long your doctor or nurse want you to stay.
+You will usually be able to go home within 30 minutes to a few hours after the injection, depending on how many injections are needed and how long your doctor or nurse want you to stay.
 Please make sure that you have someone to collect you after the procedure.
-It is unsafe for you to drive home straight after the procedure.
-If you do so your motor insurance will be invalid.
+It is unsafe for you to drive home immediately after the procedure.
+If you do so your motor insurance will be invalid